About Us

 ABOUT THE NEON MUSEUM

-On its 2.27-acre campus, The Neon Museum has an outdoor exhibition space known as the Neon Boneyard (“boneyard” is traditionally the name for an area where items no longer in use are stored); the North Gallery, home to the immersive audiovisual experience “Brilliant!,” which uses projection mapping technology to animate more than 40 non- operational signs; the Boulevard Gallery outdoor exhibit and event space; and its Visitors’ Center inside the former La Concha Motel lobby.
-The museum collection also includes nine restored signs installed as public art in downtown Las Vegas.
+On its 2.27-acre campus, The Neon Museum has an outdoor exhibition space known as the Neon Boneyard (“boneyard” is traditionally the name for an area where items no longer in use are stored); the North Gallery, home to the immersive audiovisual experience “Brilliant!
+Jackpot,” which uses projection mapping technology to animate more than 40 non- operational signs; the Boulevard Gallery; and its Visitors’ Center inside the former La Concha Motel lobby.
+The museum collection also includes 15 restored signs installed as public art in downtown Las Vegas as part of the Scenic Byway Project.

 Public education, outreach, research, and arts preservation represent a selection of the museum’s ongoing projects.
 For more information, including tour schedules and tickets, visit www.neonmuseum.org.
 Also follow @NeonMuseum on Facebook and Twitter and @theneonmuseumlasvegas on Instagram.